 Q2.
 What are the ingredients in sandalwood soap?

 Q3.
-Is sandalwood soap good for skin?
+Is sandalwood soap good for the skin?

 Conclusion